caeltarifa/data_araucania_chi/README.md

 ```

 ### 3.2.
 Main class or how to instance "wrangling procceses"
-Reading Excel files by FileReader Class where it requires a forles with those needed files.
+Reading Excel files by FileReader Class where it requires files' folder to be processed.
 ```
 files = FileReader('/content/data_income')
 files.collect_files()